 The Prohibited List is a core document, and you need to be familiar with its contents.
 It identifies all substances and methods that are prohibited.
 Some substances are only prohibited in-competition, some only in particular sports, and other substances prohibited at all times.

 As someone supporting athletes, you need to be aware of the main types of substances that are prohibited and when these substances are prohibited.
-Find out more about key changes to the 2017 Prohibited List.
+Find out more about the Prohibited List.

 Athletes found to have a prohibited substance (or its metabolites or markers) in their sample will have committed an Anti-Doping Rule Violation (ADRV) and may be barred from competition.
 Find out more in the Rule Violation section.